-- The Puerto Rico Health Insurance Administration's (ASES, for its acronym in Spanish) is a public corporation whose core function is to manage the healthcare services for the Medicaid (federal and Commonwealth) and CHIP-eligible populations in Puerto Rico under the health plan MI Salud. - ASES faces many challenges, such as: chronic underfunding, low capitated rates and payments for providers, high outmigration impacting provider-patient ratios, rapidly changing demographics, increased prevalence of chronic diseases, and an increasing demand for specialty drugs. - While the model will benefit from the recently approved 100% Congressional funding, which will help the Commonwealth provide adequate and accessible healthcare, the historical federal funding disparity will continue to be an issue after FY20.
-Thus, the new healthcare model will provide adequate and accessible healthcare in the face of federal funding disparity.
-It will incorporate actuarial data with updated demographics, expense control measures, and data management to reduce pressure on the system. - Fraud, waste, and abuse programs have been historically mostly delegated to MCOs, limiting information sharing and hindering trend development capabilities to identify cases.
-Efforts have been complemented by the Commonwealth through CMS' Medical Recovery Audit Contractual Program whose focus is aligned to promote program integrity.
-A Medicaid Fraud Control Unit (MFCU) is being developed by the local DoJ in conjunction with the US Health and Human Services Office of Inspector General to investigate and prosecute providers and patients that misuse Medicaid funds.
-This is a requirement to receive a portion of the recently legislated Medicaid funding package by Congress. - TMSIS reporting for PR has already being officially approved by CMS, providing the Federal Government, for the first time, with visibility into program claims and utilization data.
-The Medicaid Management Information System (MMIS) implementation will enhance ability for key data mining, identifying population health trends, and adjusting benefits aligned with identified population health needs.
+- The Puerto Rico Health Insurance Administration's (ASES, for its acronym in Spanish) is a public corporation whose core function is to manage the healthcare services for the Medicaid (federal and Commonwealth) and CHIP-eligible populations in Puerto Rico under the health plan MI Salud. - ASES faces many challenges, such as: chronic underfunding, low capitated rates and payments for providers, high outmigration impacting provider-patient ratios, rapidly changing demographics, increased prevalence of chronic diseases, and an increasing demand for specialty drugs. - The new healthcare model will provide adequate and accessible healthcare in the face of federal funding disparity.
+It will incorporate actuarial data with updated demographics, expense control measures, and data management to reduce pressure on the system. - Fraud, waste, and abuse programs are mostly delegated to MCOs, limiting information sharing and hindering trend development capabilities to identify cases.
+A Medicaid Fraud Control Unit (MFCU) will be established by the local DoJ in conjunction with the US Health and Human Services Office of Inspector General to investigate and prosecute providers and patients that misuse Medicaid funds. - The Medicaid Management Information System (MMIS) implementation will be key for data mining, identifying population health trends, and modifying benefits packages aligned with identified beneficiary needs.

-^{} Aggregate target MLR
+^{} Aggregate target MLR.